Share

 Here’s an example of a simple product – you can see that there are no options for the visitor to choose from – it’s just a single item:

-Simple Product
+Woo Simple Product

 Creating a simple product is straightforward.
 To begin, set the Product data box drop-down equal to Simple product.
 Then, enter the price of the product in the General tab:

-Simple Product 2
+Woo Simple Product

 That’s all you really need to configure for an eCommerce store.
 If you want to manage stock for the product, you can go to the Inventory tab.
 You can also enter product dimensions in the Shipping tab and Linked Products if needed.